 The responsibility of the Presider is extremely important to each session.
 This page contains helpful information to assist you in your role presiding over a virtual session.
-Please download and review the directions, How to Preside at a Conference, for more information.

 At Least 3 Days Before the Conference - Session Planning